 On January 1, 2018, we entered into a Shared Services Agreement with Tiziana Life Sciences plc pursuant to which we share premises and other resources.
 The agreement is renewed for successive three (3) month periods.
-For the years ended March 31, 2020 and 2019, we paid Tiziana \$117,767 and \$129,249, respectively, under the Shared Services Agreement.
-We share common officers and directors with Tiziana.
+For the years ended March 31, 2021 and 2020, we paid Tiziana \$86,567 and \$117,767, respectively, under the Shared Services Agreement.
+We share common officers and directors with Tiziana, namely Gabriele Cerrone, Willy Simon and John Brancaccio.